thepeterstone/docs/pages/doc/hs_stddev.md

 ## Description

-The `stddev()` functions shows you how the data in a histogram expression varies agains the mean or average and returns those values as time series.
+The `stddev()` functions shows you how the data in a histogram expression varies against the mean or average and returns those values as time series.
 A separate time series is returned for each histogram series.
-You can use find out the anomalies in your histogram expression using this function.
+You can use this function to understand the volatility of your data or find anomalies in your histogram expression.

 ## Example